FastComet is headquartered in San Francisco. They feature a worldwide customer base of 45,000+ across 83 countries.

 - Upsells: A few upsells, but not too many.

 - Account Activation: Fast account activation.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): Access to over 150 popular open source apps.

 The uptime was among the strongest we’ve seen.
 The customer service was both friendly and fast.
 Even the pricing transparency was like a breath of fresh air.

-Maybe we got a dud.
-But our site’s speed was just too slow to recommend.
+Maybe we got a dud, but our site’s speed was just too slow to recommend FastComet.